nautobot/nautobot/nautobot/docs/development/testing.md

     `factory_boy` is only a *development* dependency of Nautobot.
 You cannot use the model factories in a production deployment of Nautobot unless you directly `pip install factory_boy` into such a deployment.

 Nautobot's custom [test runner](https://docs.djangoproject.com/en/3.2/topics/testing/advanced/#defining-a-test-runner) class (`nautobot.core.tests.runner.NautobotTestRunner`) makes use of the various factories to pre-populate the test database with data before running any tests.
 This reduces the need for individual tests to define their own baseline data sets.

+!!! info
+    Because plugins also commonly use Nautobot's test runner, the base Nautobot `settings.py` currently defaults [`TEST_USE_FACTORIES`](../configuration/optional-settings.md#test_use_factories) to `False` so as to not negatively impact plugin tests that may not be designed to account for the presence of pre-populated test data in the database.
+This configuration is overridden to `True` in `nautobot/core/tests/nautobot_config.py` for Nautobot's own tests.

 ## Fixtures